WICG/indexed-db-observers/EXPLAINER.md

  2. We need to include changes from multiple object stores for a single callback.
  3. We can't include the 'old' values.
  4. Operation type conflicts:  'put' vs 'update'

+### What realm are the change objects coming from?
+All changes (the keys and values) are structured cloneable, and are cloned from IDB.
+So they are not coming from a different realm.